raspberrypilearning/sound-machine/en/step_3.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-A <span style="color: #0faeb0">**Chiptune**</span>, or 8-bit music, is a tune created by programming the sound chips of computers to produce certain frequencies of sound rather than using traditional instruments - mostly in retro video games and arcade machines.
+A <span style="color: #0faeb0">**chiptune**</span>, or 8-bit music, is a tune created by programming the sound chips of computers to produce certain frequencies of sound rather than using traditional instruments — mostly in retro video games and arcade machines.
 Even though coding music now uses much more advanced techniques, people still love creating and listening to chiptunes because of their retro feel.
-You can recreate any piece of music at all using chiptune!
+You can recreate any piece of music you want using chiptune!
 </p>

 --- task ---

-Add code within your new function to play a single note, a tune or make a sound effect:
+Add code within your new function to play a single note, a tune, or make a sound effect:

 ### Useful information about sound